betomoedano/UnderChat/README.md

 # UnderChat

-This is a multi-user chat app built.
+This is a multi-user chat app.

 Tools: Rect-Native/expo, Redux, AWS, GraphQL...